 The complainant could send an e-mail to escalation@iana.org and provide the ticket numbers of the requests where the problem arose.
 If the problem is not resolved, IANA staff will escalate the problem to the following team members in this order as applicable:

-IANA Function Liaison for Root Zone Management
+IANA Function Liaison for Root Zone Management;

-IANA Functions Program Manager
+IANA Functions Program Manager; and

-Ombudsman (voluntary step)
+Ombudsman (voluntary step).